Driver, 9-year-old hospitalized after suspected DUI driver smashes into car during chase

 It happened just before 4 p.m. on Sunday on Georgia 20 near Oak Hill Road.

-According to GSP, a Hyundai Sonata was traveling west on Georgia 20, trying to get away from Newton County deputies.
+According to GSP, a Hyundai Sonata was traveling west on Georgia 20, trying to get away from Rockdale County deputies.

 Simultaneously, a Nissan Maxima was traveling east on Georgia 20, approaching the chase.